 An internship is any carefully monitored, meaningful work experience in which individuals have intentional professional goals and reflect on what they are accomplishing throughout the process.
 The goal of MBI is to prepare the next generation of workers to gain experience to seamlessly transition into the workforce.
 Additionally, many employers find it beneficial to train or give specialized knowledge to interns in an attempt to assimilate them into their organization in the future.
 Ideally, an internship is an investment in not only the student’s future but the company’s future as well.

 Internships are defined by:

-- Responsibilities assigned from employer are in alignment with student’s learning objectives
+- Responsibilities assigned from the employer are in alignment with the student’s learning objectives

 - Opportunity to earn academic credit, if applicable, based on college offerings